 At the time AEP was decided, two other climate cases were pending against the energy sector.
 An Alaskan village was suing many of the same energy producers as here under federal law for damages related to rising sea levels.
 See Kivalina, 696 F.3d at 849.
 In Mississippi, a purported class of homeowners sued a multitude of energy producers under state tort law for property damage from Hurricane Katrina.
 See Comer, 718 F.3d at 460.
 The allegations were that defendants, through their conduct and products, caused certain emissions which contributed to climate change and made the hurricane more intense.
 See id.
-These cases parallel the case at bar; San Mateo and Marin Counties, and the City of Imperial Beach are also alleging that the defendants' conduct and products caused or exacerbated emissions.
+These cases parallel the case at bar as Minnesota also alleges that the defendants' conduct and products caused or exacerbated emissions.

 After AEP, both cases were dismissed.
 As the Ninth Circuit explained, even though the legal theories in Kivalina differed slightly from AEP, given the Court's message, "it would be incongruous to allow [such litigation] to be revived in another form."
 Kivalina, 696 F.3d at 857.
 Climate suits alleging harm from GHG emissions across the country and globe are exactly the sort of "transboundary pollution" claims the Constitution exclusively commits to federal law.
 Id. at 855.
-This is true regardless of how the suits are packaged-over energy use or products, by public or private plaintiffs, under federal or state law, or for injunctive relief, abatement, or damages.
+This is true regardless of how the suits are packaged-over energy use or products, by public or private plaintiffs, under federal or state law, or for injunctive relief, abatement, damages or other financial penalties.

-The Court should grant the Petition because the ruling here conflicts with AEP, namely that claims over the effects of climate change implicate uniquely federal interests and are governed by federal law.
+The Court should grant the Petition because the ruling below conflicts with AEP, namely that claims over the effects of climate change implicate uniquely federal interests and are governed by federal law.